Taxation of international executives

 Total tax income below bracket

-The above rates will be reduced, by means of a credit equal to 16.5% of the applicable regular federal rate, for individuals who are also subject to Québec income tax in the same year.
+The above rates will be reduced, by means of a credit equal to 16.5 percent of the applicable regular federal rate, for individuals who are also subject to Québec income tax in the same year.

 Provincial and Territorial income taxes

 The provinces and territories (except Québec) use the same taxable income calculated for federal tax purposes, but apply their own tax rates and tax brackets to that income figure.
 The provinces and territories also set their own non-refundable tax credits and maintain any low-rate tax reductions and other provincial/territorial credits currently in place.
-The CRA administers both federal and provincial/territorial taxes
+The CRA administers both federal and provincial/territorial taxes, except for Québec’s tax system, which is administered by the Québec Ministry of Revenue (“MRQ”); thus, most taxpayers calculate their federal and provincial/territorial taxes on one return.

 Provincial surtax threshold